-Introduction to Assembly Language#
+8 Introduction to Assembly Language

-Topics discussed#
+Topics discussed

-In this lecture we will present an introduction to assembly language, including program structure and syntax as well as operation classifications.
-We will also revisit the Direct Port Manipulation in C example from Digital I/O Example Program and translates this into assembly language looking at some of the key instructions involved.
+We will also revisit the Direct Port Manipulation in C example from Digital I/O Example Program and translate this into assembly language looking at some of the key instructions involved.

-Machine Code and Assembly Language#
+8.1 Machine Code and Assembly Language

-a decaorative image of machine code
+A decaorative image of machine code.

 This Photo by Unknown Author is licensed under CC BY-SA